oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab12.md

 2. Click the **Audit Trail** tab on the left hand side

-## Task 8: Review Users Page Discuss the role of Admins and Privileges (USER MANAGEMENT)
+## Task 8: Enforce separation of duties

-The role of user management is undertaken by the system administrator.
+The role of account management is undertaken by the system administrator.
 To perform these tasks

 1. Click the **Users** tab